 If you have missed paying federal income tax or have been delinquent in some amount of income tax, you will likely receive a notice from the Internal Revenue Service (IRS) notifying you of that delinquency and the compound interest that accrues daily and any other penalties that apply.

 Because of the interest charge, it is often a good idea to pay the amount immediately and dispute that the calculation was in error or inaccurate.
-If you find yourself in this circumstance, you may want to give me a call first at 724-216-0704.
+If you find yourself in this circumstance, you may want to give us a call first at 724-216-5180.

-I’m John A. Cochran, and I’m an experienced tax attorney and a CPA.
-I can help determine if the notice is accurate and how you can resolve the issue, or if the IRS is mistaken, I can help develop the evidence to prove your claim.
+John A. Cochran, Esq. is an experienced tax attorney and a CPA.
+We can determine if the notice is accurate and how you can resolve the issue, or if the IRS is mistaken.
+We help develop the evidence to prove your claim.

 Tax Debt Collection

 The IRS is responsible for collecting a staggering amount of taxes.
 They are efficient, and they can be ruthlessly methodical when they believe a taxpayer has made an underpayment of their tax obligation.

 To avoid the most draconian collection methods, we’ll help you determine which form of payment works best in your circumstance.

 - Installment agreement: An installment agreement allows you to pay your tax debt in monthly installments.
 There may be a setup fee with this method, and interest and penalties continue to accrue.